From rocky mountain runs to muddy spring trails, we tested the best trail running shoes for every use and budget.

 Unless you’re running barefoot, every shoe has a stack.
 Measured in millimeters (mm), the stack refers to how high the insole sits off the ground.

 Shoes with more cushion inherently have a higher stack.
 Furthermore, most shoes have a “drop” in stack height from the heel to the toe.
+Zero drop refers to a shoe whose toe and heel stack are the same measurement.
+Zero drop shoes mimic a more natural, “barefoot” running feel.

 Stepping into a high-cushion shoe can feel like walking on a cloud.
 Those running longer distances (or who supinate) will prefer more cushion to damp the repetitive pounding and provide support.
 But it can become a penalty.
 Extra foam adds extra weight.